Krill Oil vs Fish Oil: What to Know About Omega-3 Fatty Acids

 Krill oil supplements also contain a bonus: a powerful antioxidant called astaxanthin to support your eyes and brain.
 Astaxanthin also protects fats from oxidizing and generating free radicals that increase the effects of aging.

 The bottom line: The omega-3s in fish and krill oils deliver the full count of essential fatty acids.
 Krill oil is special because it’s easier for your body to use, and it gives you a dose of a powerful antioxidant called astaxanthin.

 What to look for in a fish oil supplement

 For the most complete omega-3 supplement, choose one that offers optimal doses of EPA and DHA, as well as an antioxidant to help defend against free radicals.
 Omega Krill Complex delivers it all.

-You get a unique blend of omega-3s from Antarctic krill oil, Norwegian herring roe, Atlantic and Pacific fish oils.
-Plus, astaxanthin and olive fruit extract level up your body’s free radical fighting power.
+The lemon-flavored supplement features a unique blend of omega-3s from wild-caught Antarctic krill oil, Norwegian herring roe, wild-caught Atlantic and Pacific fish oils.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!